 My understanding of "Hearts" is that they are given for something special.
 It is very easy to get a heart from me.
 You do not have to send extras.
 All you have to do is write a bit of a message on / with the swap.
 Tell me a little something about yourself, your family, where you live, what you love, what you hate...
 I enjoy and reward that.

 If you do the absolute minimum to satisfy the swap, you will get a five from me but not a heart.
-I expect nothing more for myself.
-I can't afford to send a lot of extras to people but I do try to write a note with each swap, which I hope people will find interesting.
+I expect nothing more from anyone for myself.
+I can't afford to send a lot of extras to people but I do try to write a note with each swap, which I hope people will find interesting and appreciate.

 Thanks for reading my rant.